NFDI4Microbiota/MetadataStandards/README.md

 ## What this repository is

-This repository helps microbiota researchers identify minimal metadata fields, relevant standards, ontology terms, licensing choices, and missing-value reporting practices before data deposition.
-It does not define a new metadata standard and does not replace ENA, NCBI SRA, DDBJ, PRIDE, MetaboLights, Metabolomics Workbench, MassIVE/GNPS, or other repository submission systems.
+This repository helps microbiota researchers identify relevant metadata fields, community standards, ontology terms, licensing choices, missing-value terms, and repository routes before data deposition.

+It does **not** define a new metadata standard and does **not** replace ENA, NCBI SRA, DDBJ, PRIDE, MetaboLights, Metabolomics Workbench, MassIVE/GNPS, Zenodo, Figshare, EGA, dbGaP, JGA, or other repository submission systems.
+Final validation and submission should always be completed through the target repository.

 <p align="center">
   <img src="./images/manuscript/FIG_6_2025-04-09_Filling_the_gaps.png"